Author: Dr. Theo Notteboom

 A liner service is a fleet of ships, with common ownership or management, which provide a fixed service, at regular intervals, between designated ports, and offer transport to any goods in the hinterland served by those ports and ready for transit by their sailing dates (Stopford, 1997).

-Container shipping is a highly capital-intensive industry where some assets are owned, others leased, and where there exists a wide variability in cost bases.
+Container shipping is a highly capital-intensive industry where some assets are owned, others are leased, and where there exists a wide variability in cost bases.
+While it only contributes to about 16% of the volumes carried by maritime shipping, it accounts for more than half of the value carried.
 Asset management is a key component of the operational and commercial success of container shipping lines since they are primarily asset-based.
 Common asset management decisions for shipping lines include equipment management to reduce downtime and operating costs, increase the useful service life and the residual value of vessels, increase equipment safety, reduce potential liabilities, and reduce costs through better capacity management.

 Container shipping lines are particularly challenged to develop an effective asset management program for the fleet they own or operate:

 - Vessel lifecycle management includes the procurement, acquisition, deployment, and disposal of container vessels.

 - Fleet capacity management is complex given the inflexible nature of vessel capacity in the short run due to fixed timetables, the seasonality effects in the shipping business, and cargo imbalances on trade routes.